Sakurailulu/RCOSTestCracker2.0/README.md

 6.
 7.
 8.

-Milestones:
+Milstone:
-By the end of Feb
+Feature Milestones by the end of February :
+Move file storage from MySQL to firebase
+Build up registration verify system which means for first time users, the system will ask rpi.edu email to verify

-By the end of March
+Feature Milestones by the end of March :
+Add rating system to rate the uploaded file
+Allow certain users to log in as administrators Develop a picture recognition feature to extract course information from jpg and pdf files.

-By the end of semester
+Feature Milestones by end of Semester:
+Generate apk file for release
+students can challenge the wrong materials administer can remove the wrong materials which have a certain percentage challenged fix bugs from previous milestones